christophersbarrett/mulberry-wiki/Page-Templates.md

 ### grid-view

-Displays the page text and a grid of links to subpages; a featured image should specified in order to be displayed in the grid.
+Displays the page text and a grid of links to subpages; a featured image should be specified in order to be displayed in the grid.

 ### home